Forricide/still-feel-alive/Chapter 2.md

 At least the tabloids are interesting.

 Apparently there's a new, stylish gang in town.
 The *Undersiders*.
 Nothing in the news about them, but apparently Johnny Idgetown knows something that other journalists don't.
 They're actually employed by Parian ("the local fashion-slash-cape guru, with plenty of financial capital to back a covert advertisement"), and she custom-made their costumes.

 The piece is accompanied by a photograph of the group.
 Shot from a window or something along those lines, it shows them riding gigantic monsters and trailing black smoke.
-Like the four horsemen, perhaps, but five, and less impressive.
+Like the four horsemen, perhaps, but teenaged gang members, and less far less powerful.

-Their clothing comes off more intimidating than it does compelling, but maybe that's what capes are looking for?
+Their costumes mostly come off more intimidating than they do compelling, but maybe that's what capes are looking for?

 She wakes up to a light tap on the back.

 "The library's closing."

 The librarian meets her eyes as she straightens up.
-There's a bit of hesitation, there - she can't imagine what she looks like, right now - but they don't say anything.
+There's a bit of hesitation, there - she can't imagine what she looks like, right now - but the middle-aged lady doesn't say anything.

 Probably for the better.

-The night is colder than the one before.
+This night is colder than the one before, and she struggles to stay warm enough to fall asleep.

 She hasn't slept much, recently.
 Spending nights wandering the city is *nice*, in a strange way.
 It's a different way of looking at the world, at her surroundings.